DDFT-Modelling/NLCH/Kernel builder/README.md

 * [`Maximal_Grid_40x40_epsB.m`](Maximal_Grid_40x40_epsB.m) a very condensed version of the previous code that only computes and stores the kernel for $\varepsilon = 10^{-5}$, $N=40$, and three factors.

+Note: Kernel files might have to be split (due to file-size limitations in GitHub).

 ---

 ## Supplementary files